-- 1. The rights and obligations of the Parties in respect of global safeguards shall be governed by Article XIX of GATT 1994 and the WTO Agreement on Safeguards. - 2.
-In taking global safeguard measures, a Party shall exclude imports of an originating product from one or several Parties if such imports do not in and of themselves cause or threaten to cause serious injury.
-The Party taking the measure shall demonstrate that such exclusion is in accordance with WTO rules and practice.
+The rights and obligations of the Parties in respect of general safeguards shall be governed by Article XIX of GATT 1994 and the WTO Agreement on Safeguards.
+In taking measures under these WTO provisions, a Party shall exclude imports of an originating product from one or several Parties if such imports do not in and of themselves cause or threaten to cause serious injury.
+The Party taking the measure shall demonstrate that such exclusion is in accordance with WTO jurisprudence.

-Article 21.
 Bilateral Safeguard Measures